As a parent or carer, you can make your child’s environment safer by looking out for fire hazards and taking some simple home fire safety precautions.

 Open fires and heaters

 - Clear space around your heater.
-Anything flammable – such as curtains, clothing, bedding and children’s toys – should never be within 1 m of your heater.
+Anything that could catch fire – like curtains, clothing, bedding, children’s toys and extra firewood – should never be within 1 m of your heater or fireplace.

 - Turn off heaters at the power source.
 If you have a fireplace, extinguish the fire before you go to bed or leave your house.